GideonZ/1541u-documentation/hardware/ledstrip.rst

 Using `firmware version 1.10 and later <https://ultimate64.com/Firmware>`_, it is possible to attach a programmable LED strip to your Ultimate 64 board.
 The supported LED type is APA102C, with is a 5V only device with built-in PWM controller for each color, red, green and blue.
 At the time of writing, the firmware supports up to 64 LEDs, of which 24 are currently used.
-On a strip with 60 LEDs per meter, this corresponds to 40 cm of length, which is roughly the width of the machine.
+On a strip with 60 LEDs (IP30) per meter, this corresponds to 40 cm of length, which is roughly the width of the machine.
+Alternative are SK9822 strips.

 .. image:: ../media/ledstrip/apa102.jpg
    :alt: Single Piece of LED strip, with APA102C (5050) chip